 Steve and Alex Bruce

 Okay, they’re not the most prestigious pair.
 Steve captained Manchester United and was a stalwart during Sir Alex Ferguson’s reign in charge.
 He also scored twice late on against Sheffield Wednesday to secure United’s first Premier League title.
 He has since endured mixed success as a manager and is currently out of work having been dismissed by West Brom in late 2022.
 Meanwhile, Alex was also a centre-back but didn’t experience anywhere near the success enjoyed by his father and recently retired having last turned out for Macclesfield.

 The comical Brian was ahead of his time in many ways; his sarcastic yet blunt nature in front of the camera would have been lapped up in the Premier League era.
 Instead, he was snubbed for the England job because of it.
 Very much part of the old school, his playing career was curtailed by injury, but he thrived as manager of Nottingham Forest.
 He has clearly passed his wisdom onto Nigel, who played under his father and now manages Mansfield Town.

 Alex and Darren Ferguson

 Sir Alex needs no introduction.
 Arguably the greatest manager of all time, he provided the foundations for Manchester United’s success and their recent demise highlights just how important he was.
 Fergie helped his son Darren progress through United’s youth ranks but he failed to make the cut at Old Trafford and moved to Wolves.
-An unspectacular career followed but, like his father, he is now an experienced manager, most recently holding the reins at Peterborough United.
+An unspectacular career followed but, like his father, he is now an experienced manager, currently on his fourth spell in charge of Peterborough United.

 Harry and Jamie Redknapp